-I've just joined the University of Pittsburgh School of Computing and Information an assistant professor (Fall 2019).
+I've just joined the University of Pittsburgh School of Computing and Information as an assistant professor (Fall 2019).
 I'm looking for PhD, masters, and/or undergrad students interested in distributed systems and networks in general, and next-generation Internet services, resilient critical infrastructure, and resilient communities in particular.
 If you think the kind of work I do is interesting, feel free to send me an email!

 I am also a partner at Spread Concepts LLC, an engineering firm in Savage, MD that works to bridge the gap between cutting-edge research and real-world needs.